maxpsq/ora-tools/spreadeasy/README.md

 Just define as many cursor variables as you wish, wrap each of them in a named worksheet and build your spreadsheet.

 ## What SpreadEasy is not
-SpreadEasy is not meant to be a set of APIs to create a spreadsheet by scratch.
+SpreadEasy is not meant to be a set of APIs to create a spreadsheet from scratch.
 You'll not be able to move to a specific cell and set its value nor to write formulas or such.
 Spreadeasy is ways more simple and limited then other products like the Java POI library per say.

 ## How to use it